Back to Blogs

 2. Semantic search for enhanced matching

-Tools like Elevatus use NLP and semantic search to identify candidates with equivalent skills or job roles, even if their resumes do not contain exact keyword matches.
-For instance, a tool might match a candidate with "water resource management" experience to a role requiring "hydrology expertise.”
+Many AI sourcing tools also use NLP and semantic search to identify candidates with equivalent skills or job roles, even if their resumes do not contain exact keyword matches.
+For instance, a tool might match a candidate with "water resource management" experience to a role requiring "hydrology expertise.

 AI-driven platforms help mitigate unconscious bias by focusing on skills and experience, ignoring identifiers like names or photos.
 This ensures a more diverse and inclusive candidate pool.